Therapy for Medical Conditions

 If you’re worried about carving out more time in your busy life, we understand.
 That’s why we provide a skills-based solution that will stay with you even when you no longer work with your therapist.
 Yes, you need to invest some time and energy into learning these skills, but once you have them, they are yours to keep for the rest of your life.

-Your Chronic Condition Does Not Have To Keep You From Living A Full, Meaningful Life
+Your Chronic Condition Does Not Have To Keep You From Living A Full, Meaningful Life.
+Our Boston, MA Therapists Can Help.

 There’s no sugarcoating it: living with chronic pain is hard.
 And the effects of chronic pain can take a serious toll on your mental health.
-Here at the Boston Center for Health Psychology and Biofeedback, you have a chance to reduce those effects by changing how you respond to pain and embracing new opportunities for growth.
+Here at the Boston Center for Health Psychology and Biofeedback in Boston, MA you have a chance to reduce those effects by changing how you respond to pain and embracing new opportunities for growth.
 To get started, you can email us or use the contact page or call 617-231-0011 for a free, 15-minute phone consultation.

 Boston Center for Health Psychology and Biofeedback was founded by Dr. Inna Khazan, an internationally recognized expert in the fields of biofeedback and mindfulness.
 Our talented and dedicated team now also includes Jenae Spencer, LMHC, an experienced therapist and trauma specialist.